 Pothos.
 Pothos is a low light lover that makes a good entry point into growing houseplants.
 It handles a wide range of conditions and still performs well.
 Ideally, it should have low to moderate light and should dry out between waterings.

 Here are 10 delightful, easy care houseplants for low light with longevity..
 You might live in a studio apartment with only a couple windows or in a house with a few.
 Plants need sunlight to photosynthesis and produce chlorophyll â€“ this is .

-While all plants need some light to live, these men are among the most adaptable to low light conditions, making them a win for light-starved houses.
-Top to make the plant bushy.
-Growing conditions: Ficus lyrata needs average room temps.
-Here is a list of the best indoor plants for low light areas in your home.
-Plants, and one of the first sign that a houseplant needs more light.
+While all plants need some light to live, these ten are among the most adaptable to low light conditions, making them a win for light-starved houses.

 There are plants that grow without sunlight, they need indirect exposure, some even thrive in fluorescent light and here in.
 Dracaena is a beautiful houseplant that you can grow at home..
 Philodendron easily adapts to low–light conditions.

 However, the peacock plant can be a little on the demanding side.
 It is a low–light houseplant which requires moist air and a minimum temperature of 55Â° .

 Low–light houseplants make it easy to enjoy indoor plants, even if you don't have a lot of sun.
 It's a slow grower, so it won't need repotting or dividing for years.

 Don't worry about watering houseplants by choosing low-water indoor plants..
 Ponytail palm likes bright light and grows slowly so it won't take over your living room..
 It prefers bright light and only needs watering when the soil dries out.